sorry-app/status-page-link/README.md

 <link href="//code.sorryapp.com/status-page-link/0.latest/status-page-link.min.css" rel="stylesheet">
 ```

+### 4. Customizing texts

+All the messages and texts can be customized through following data attributes

+* [data-text-small] - small text infront of message, default [Current Status:]
+* [data-message-checking] - message during checking status, default [Checking status...]
+* [data-message-Bad] - message if ongoing issues found, default [We are having issues at the moment]
+* [data-message-Good] - message if everything is operational, default [All systems are go]

 ## Custom Styling The Plugin

 If you want to custom style your widget, you only need create your own CSS.
 The markup for the widget looks as follows.